 Executives elsewhere indicate concern.
 Mark Williams, president of Strategic Development Group, notes that beginning about 10 years ago, his firm noticed some clients requesting higher standards of floodplain data greater than 100 years.
 “There is increased concern about flooding of inland areas and a desire to move higher related to flood plains,” he says.

+Investors have moved from assessing risk for individual properties to deciding whether to pull out of entire cities.
 Williams reports that rising sea levels, which have been accelerating for a least the last 50 years, have significant implications for coastal development of all kinds — ports, terminals, cities like Miami and Charleston, and manufacturing facilities that are waterside.

 Inland locations also share concerns.
 Chattanooga, Tenn., for example, faces weather risks related to extreme heat and inland flooding.